Mayank-Golchha/Excel-MCP/README.md

    - Import the add-in or enable macros as described in the documentation.
 3. **Dependencies**:
    - Make sure to install any required libraries or packages mentioned.

 ---

-## ⚡ Usage

-1. Open `Excel-MCP.xlsm` in Excel.
-2. Enable macros if prompted.
-3. Use the custom toolbar or buttons to start automation.

----